ClementNerma/Rave/docs/hybrid.md

 }
 ```

-This will inherits all functions that comes with basic dictionaries, like `.filter()` or `.map()`.
+This will inherit all functions that comes with basic dictionaries, like `.filter()` or `.map()`.
 It will grant access to two protected members, `keys` and `values`, which are lists referring respectively to the dictionary's keys and its values, plus many additional functions and overloads.

 Also, because `Map<K, V>` inherits itself from `Dictionary<K, V>`, you won't have to specify this inheritance - `Map` always dit it.